Record audio with JavaScript

 }

-Once the recording is finished (for example by clicking on a button), you can create a WAV audio file.
-This format is very simple hence the choice.
-It consists of a header followed by data.
+Once recording is complete (for example, when the user clicks a stop button), you can build a WAV file.
+WAV is a straightforward format consisting of a header followed by raw audio data.

 JavaScript